Dechrissen/speedrunb0t/docs/README.md

 - If you're running on emulator, make sure "emulator" is somewhere in your stream title.
 - For the `!race` command to work properly, make sure "race with" is somewhere in your stream title, directly followed by the Twitch usernames of your opponents, separated by commas.
     - *e.g.* "Banjo-Tooie Any% race with streamerdude11, twitchboy101, awesomeguy55"
+- It is recommended that you make speedrunb0t a Moderator in your channel so that it doesn't get accidentally timed out/banned.